opensavannah/opensavannah.org/our-manifesto-copy.md

 ---
 title: Our Manifesto
 layout: default
-permalink: /manifesto/
+permalink: /vision/
 ---

-The following docunent details both the operating principles of our parent organization, Code for America, but also breaks down additional beliefs of Open Savannah.

 # Our vision, mission, values, and operating principles

-**Government can work for the people, by the people, in the digital age.**
+**Government can work for the people, by the people, in the digital age, and municipal governments can lead the way.**

 Services can be simple, accessible, and easy to use.